SovereignCloudStack/standards/Standards/scs-0200-v1-sonobuoy-kaas-conformance-tests.md

 CONS

-* _None_
+* _?_

 #### _Option 2_ local image upload

 Create the image locally on the "clusterctl admin control node" and then upload it manually to the Kubernetes cluster under test.

 PROS